ghaffarian/progex/README.md

 ## Why We Developed PROGEX?

-There are two key aspects about PROGEX which makes it different and relevant in the presence of other well-known program analysis frameworks (such as [SOOT](https://sable.github.io/soot/), [Chord](http://www.cis.upenn.edu/~mhnaik/chord.html), [Spoon](http://spoon.gforge.inria.fr/), etc.):
+There are key aspects about PROGEX which makes it different and relevant in the presence of other well-known program analysis frameworks (such as [SOOT](https://sable.github.io/soot/), [Chord](http://www.cis.upenn.edu/~mhnaik/chord.html), [Spoon](http://spoon.gforge.inria.fr/), etc.):
  * PROGEX is designed to operate at the source code level (or more precisely, at Abstract Syntax Tree (AST) level); not any other intermediate code or machine code level.
 To the best of our knowledge,